tescolopio/terms_guardian/README.md

 Term_Guardian is dual-licensed:

-- The Free Version is available under the MIT License.
-See [LICENSE](./LICENSE) for more details.
+- The Free Version is available under the custom license.
+See [LICENSE](./LICENSE.md) for more details.
 - The Premium Version requires a commercial license.
 Please [contact us](#) for commercial licensing information.

 ## Support